 If you’re looking for an internet plan that you can bundle with other services, specifically television, then AT&T has some great options.
 Here’s what’s good about this deal:

 AT&T does have a 1 TB data limit, but as mentioned, this is pretty standard.
 Also, as is often the case, these prices come back to Earth after about a year.
-Expect to pay around $65 per month after the promotion wears off.
+Expect to pay around $65 per month for the basics after the promotion wears off.

 Overall, though, these deals are quite good, and since AT&T is available in more than 90 percent of the country, there’s a pretty good chance you’ll get to take advantage of them.